-- In 1998/99 the largest single classification within other crimes against society was miscellaneous crimes against society (43 per cent) followed by drug offences (40 per cent). - In 2022/23 drug offences represented 61 per cent of other crimes against society, with miscellaneous crimes against society falling to 24 per cent. - The trend for public order offences is only comparable from 2005/06, due to the introduction that year of offences relating to breaches of anti-social behaviour, non-molestation and sex offender orders.
-While public order offences represented nearly a quarter of other crimes against society in 2005/06 the proportion steadily fell to eight per cent in 2018/19; in 2022/23 public order offences represented seven per cent other crimes against society. - Since 1998/99 possession of weapon offences have represented between seven and eleven per cent of other crimes against society.
+- In 1998/99 the largest single classification within other crimes against society was miscellaneous crimes against society (43 per cent) followed by drug offences (40 per cent). - In 2023/24 drug offences represented 60 per cent of other crimes against society, with miscellaneous crimes against society falling to 24 per cent. - The trend for public order offences is only comparable from 2005/06, due to the introduction in that year of offences relating to breaches of anti-social behaviour, non-molestation and sex offender orders.
+While public order offences represented nearly a quarter of other crimes against society in 2005/06 the proportion has generally fallen to seven per cent other crimes against society in both 2022/23 and 2023/24. - Since 1998/99 possession of weapon offences have represented between seven and eleven per cent of other crimes against society.

-Figure 1.5 Other crimes against society, 1998/99 to 2022/231
+Figure 1.5 Other crimes against society, 1998/99 to 2023/241